 - Sweet vernal, orchard, perennial rye, Timothy and Kentucky blue grass (Oralair)

 Some medications target a specific reaction in the immune system and try to prevent it from happening.
 These medications are given as injections.
 They include dupilumab (Dupixent) to treat allergic skin reactions and omalizumab (Xolair) to treat asthma or hives when other medications don't help.

 Side effects of biological medications may include redness, itchiness, or irritation of the eyes and irritation at the injection site.

 Emergency epinephrine shots

 Epinephrine shots are used to treat anaphylaxis, a sudden, life-threatening reaction.
-The drug is administered with a self-injecting syringe and needle device (autoinjector).
-You might need to carry two autoinjectors and wear an alert bracelet if you're likely to have a severe allergic reaction to a certain food, such as peanuts, or if you're allergic to bee or wasp venom.
+The drug is administered with a self-injecting syringe and needle device (auto-injector).
+You might need to carry two auto-injectors if there's a chance you could have a severe allergic reaction to a certain food, such as peanuts, or if you're allergic to bee or wasp venom.

-A second injection is often needed.
-Therefore, it's important to call 911 or get immediate emergency medical care.
+A second injection is sometimes needed.
+As a result, it's important to call 911 or get immediate emergency medical care.

-Your health care provider will train you on how to use an epinephrine autoinjector.
-It is important to get the type that your doctor prescribed, as the method for injection may differ slightly for each brand.
+A health care professional will train you on how to use an epinephrine auto-injector.
+It's important to get the type that your doctor prescribes, as the method for injection may differ slightly for each brand.
 Also, be sure to replace your emergency epinephrine before the expiration date.